themegrill/estore/readme.txt

 /**********************************************************/

 == Changelog ==
+= TBD =
+* Fix - PHP error for breadcrumb on attachment pages.

 = Version 1.3.7 - 2019-03-22 =
 * Fix - Upload Theme button not working
 * Update - BxSlider to 4.2.15